killshotzz/PausePlugin/README.md

 > * 1.0.2 - Added translation files, fixed more variations of commands and cleaned up the code.
 > * 1.0.3 - Development with using the built-in system
 > * 1.0.4a - Takes the needed features of timer for pauses, limit and technical aspect into consideration.
 > * 1.0.5a - Both teams now need to write !unpause, to start the match.
 Fixing up syntax, as well as deleting certain command variations, to loosen up the command section.
+Added a 30-second timer to the !pause, that unpauses when timer runs out.
+This function also allows people to use !unpause before time runs out.

 ## Credits
 > * Bacardi - Giving me the start features to edit this up.